 We want you to be able to pass this on to teachers and school administrators so we’re providing the link to a special landing page with both the video and a sample letter we recommend sending along with the video link.
 Remember- the goal is not to drive home a point, or even prove a point with your child’s teacher.
 That was our approach in the early days and it didn’t work.
 If you go in guns blazing, belligerent or frustrated, your child’s teacher and/or principal will not capture the facts.
 They will not become educated on trauma.
 They will think you’re crazy.

 - A brief explanation of why they are receiving this letter.

 - A synopsis (not full explanation) of your child’s story.

 - An explanation of the YouTube link (or other resources)

 - An expression of wanting to work with the teacher

-Then include the landing page link (below) and adapt our sample letter as needed.
+Then include the special page link (you can get that by clicking below) and adapt our sample letter as needed (also below).

 As we often say in our posts, and emails- we hope that the content we share enriches, encourages and lifts you up on this sometimes difficult journey.
 We know what you’re going through on a daily basis.
 We know the battles you fight, with your children, but also for your children.
 We’ve been in that trench.